ngageoint/sarpy/README.md

 ## NGA has ended support for SARPy as of January 29th, 2026.
-Please use the successor to SARPy SARKit:  https://github.com/ValkyrieSystems/sarkit
+Please use the successor to SARPy, SARkit:  https://github.com/ValkyrieSystems/sarkit

 SarPy